Nathan-Culver/React-List-Maker/README.md

 - [x] Add logic to allow the user of the app to update state and the DOM for each component.
 - [x] Determine which React hooks to use and utilize those hooks.
 - [] Add additional features.
-- [] Update CSS for aesthetics and utilize LESS.
+- [] Update CSS for aesthetics and utilize SCSS.